Xenomai 3.3.2

 315 */

-316 static inline void rtskb_prio_queue_init(struct rtskb_prio_queue *prioqueue)
+316static inline void rtskb_prio_queue_init(struct rtskb_prio_queue *prioqueue)

 318 memset(prioqueue, 0, sizeof(struct rtskb_prio_queue));